-Management performed a risk assessment to determine whether our compensation plans promote excessive or undue risk-taking generally, and specifically as applied to our NEOs, and concluded that, in each case, the potential for such risk is low.
+Management performed a risk assessment to determine whether our compensation plans promote excessive or undue risk-taking generally and specifically as applied to our NEOs, and concluded that, in each case, the potential for such risk is low.
 Pay Governance then reviewed management's analysis and provided the Compensation Committee with the same conclusion.
 Finally, the Compensation Committee considered both management's analysis and Pay Governance's review, and similarly concluded that these compensation plans are not reasonably likely to have a material adverse effect on the Company, and reported its results to the full Board.
-In making this determination, the Compensation Committee considered various aspects of our compensation program, including:
+In making this determination, the Compensation Committee analyzed our compensation program's diverse attributes, including that the program:

-- A balanced mix of fixed and performance-based compensation; - Base salaries that are competitive within our industry; - Performance-based compensation awards that balance both short and long-term performance over varying time horizons and provide a mix of cash and equity awards based upon varying performance goals among our performance-based awards; - Annual cash bonus awards and performance share awards that are capped at competitive levels; - Equity awards that are earned only after satisfying vesting schedules and/or achieving pre-established performance goals; - A portion of total compensation that is linked to the Company's long-term performance, to mitigate the short-term risk that could be detrimental to the Company's long-term interests, and to encourage the creation of stockholder value; - Equity-based performance awards that are subject to multi-year vesting or performance periods and derive their value from the Company's total performance, which we believe further encourages decision-making that is in the long-term interests of the Company and its stockholders; - Executive stock ownership guidelines (as described below), for those employees who we believe can have the greatest influence on the financial performance of the Company, that are designed to strengthen the alignment between the interests of our senior officers and the Company's stockholders, and discourage risk-taking that could be detrimental to the long-term interests of the Company, its performance, and our stock price; and - Clawback, grant, and retention policies (as described below) that provide additional assurance that any risks associated with our compensation plans and policies are further mitigated.
+- Provided a balanced mix of fixed and performance-based compensation; - Included base salaries that were competitive within our industry; - Was composed of performance-based compensation awards that balanced both short- and long-term performance over varying time horizons and provided a mix of cash and equity awards based upon varying performance goals among our performance-based awards; - Provided annual cash bonus awards and performance share awards that were capped at competitive levels; - Included equity awards that were earned only after satisfying vesting requirements and/or achieving preestablished performance goals; - Ensured that a portion of total compensation was linked to the Company's long-term performance, to mitigate the short-term risk that could be detrimental to the Company's long-term interests, and encourage the creation of stockholder value; - Included equity-based performance awards that were subject to multi-year vesting or performance periods and derived their value from the Company's total performance, which we believe further encourages decisionmaking that is in the long-term interests of the Company and its stockholders; - Included executive stock ownership guidelines (as described below), for those employees who we believe can have the greatest influence on the financial performance of the Company, which guidelines have been designed to strengthen the alignment between the interests of our senior officers and the Company's stockholders, and to discourage risk-taking that could be detrimental to the long-term interests of the Company, its performance, and our stock price; and - Included clawback, grant, and retention policies (as described below) which provide additional assurance that any risks associated with our compensation plans and policies are further mitigated.